inertiajs/inertia-laravel/readme.md

 ## Following redirects

 When making a non-GET Inertia request, via `<inertia-link>` or manually, be sure to still respond with a proper Inertia response.
 For example, if you're creating a new user, have your "store" endpoint return a redirect back to a standard GET endpoint, such as your user index page.
 Inertia will automatically follow this redirect and update the page accordingly.
-Here's a simplified example:
+Here's a simplified example.

 ~~~php
 class UsersController extends Controller